Nuvei/nuvei-mobile-cashier-helper-android/README.md

     CashierHelper.connect(webview, this) // “this” is the current activity

-    // Register as WebView's webViewClient to tracj the URL changes and inform the CashierScanner SDK webview.webViewClient = object : WebViewClient() {
+    // Register as WebView's webViewClient to track the URL changes and inform the CashierScanner SDK webview.webViewClient = object : WebViewClient() {
         override fun shouldOverrideUrlLoading(
             view: WebView?,